1220812/LAPR2/docs/sprintD/us002/01.requirements-engineering/Readme.md

 > **Question:** When the agent receives the phone call (as mentioned in US002) is it the agent who registers the order in the system or has the order already been entered into the system by the owner?
 Or is the phone call just for the owner to tell the agent that he registered a request in the system?
 >
 > **Answer:** The agent registers the order in the system.

+29th May

+> **Question:** When the agent receives the phone call (as mentioned in US002) is it the agent who registers the order in the system or has the order already been entered into the system by the owner?
+Or is the phone call just for the owner to tell the agent that he registered a request in the system?
+>
+> **Answer:** The agent registers the order in the system.

+> **Question:** Are the SMSs created the same way as the emails?
+The emails are made through a text file, are the SMS notifications the same way?
+>
+> **Answer:** A file named SMS.txt should be used.

+> **Question:** Which number should be used to send the SMS, the responsible agent's number or the agency where the agent works?
+>
+> **Answer:** The responsible agent phone number.

 ### 1.3.
 Acceptance Criteria